noinarisak/okta-terraform-demo/example_simple/README.md

 ## Run it!

 > NOTE: In `terraform plan` step and following steps you'll notice that we are using `-lock=false` option.
 The option `-lock` by default is true.
-This is repo is for demoing purpose, and setting `-lock=false` by passes locking warning/error.
-In a real world situation one should use [terraform backend](https://www.terraform.io/docs/backends/index.html) to store generated state file like AWS s3 & DynamoDB for locking mechanism.
+This repo is for demoing purpose, and setting `-lock=false` let us by pass any locking warning/error.
+In a real world situation one should use [terraform backend](https://www.terraform.io/docs/backends/index.html) to store the state file using services like AWS s3 & DynamoDB as a locking mechanism.
 More [details](https://www.terraform.io/docs/state/locking.html) about Terraform State and Locking.

 Create/Update Action
 ```bash